 For example, trading firms that historically resisted off-site cloud technology were left scrambling to communicate and connect during lockdowns.
-Your IMS system needs to be able to respond to future needs in a post-COVID world, as well as the future of your unique business.
+Your procured IMS system needs to be able to respond to future needs in a post-COVID world, as well as the future of your unique business.
 You’re looking for a solution, not just flashy tech.

 Ask if the work can be done in stages to limit work interruptions.
 You’ll also want to understand what training and implementation support is available.
 When you get to this point, it’s not about features and functions, but about change management.
 How will your IMS vendor help with that process?

 Deciding which IMS to go with is a big decision, whether you’re starting from scratch or shifting to a new provider.
 Do your research – some systems can take six months to a year or more to implement; others as little as three months.
-Be sure the IMS you choose fits your business needs, both now and in the future, and stay focused on your goals and solutions, rather than a long list of fancy features.
+Be sure the IMS you procure fits your business needs, both now and in the future, and stay focused on your goals and solutions, rather than a long list of fancy features.

 The right IMS can also make a huge difference to your bottom line, your ability to scale, and your efficiency, effectiveness, and ease of work.
-It will help you address future challenges to the investment world, make you more attractive to top talent, and make it easier to comply with rules and regulations while maximizing your growth potential.
+It will help you address future challenges to the investment world, make you more attractive to top talent, and make it easier to comply with rules and regulations while maximising your growth potential.